 I do know that each port you stop in charges a port fee which the cruise line passes on to their guests.
 Taxes and port fees totaled $84.60 each or $169.20 total for the two tickets.

 We saved some money in this area by traveling with my parents who were going on the cruise as well.
 We split the cost of gas, tolls and the hotel for the night before the cruise.

 I ended up paying $60.00 in gas, $6.60 in road tolls and $62.44 for the hotel after splitting these costs with my parents.

 While traveling we stopped for breakfast, lunch and dinner on the way to our hotel.
 We had some bad service at dinner so the general manager gave us our meal free.
-We still left a tip because the server was good.
+The server did a good job, so we still left a tip.

 We only stopped for lunch on the way home from the cruise.
 I spent $46.38 on food on the way to and from the cruise for both my girlfriend (now wife) and I. We spent a total of $175.42 on traveling to and from the cruise.

 We arrived at the port and dropped our luggage off with the porter.
 It is customary to tip the porter $1 per bag so we paid him $2 for our two bags.